seng637-Winter/seng637-a4-hjdsouza/seng637-a4-team_number.md

    Objective: Ensure that the website correctly switches the interface language from English to French upon user selection
    Steps: Find the lanuage seletion option and select "French" from the available options Expected Result: The website content, like navigation menus switches to French
-8. Search Invalid Item
+8. Change store location
-    Objective: To test website's response when searching for an item that does not exist or is misspelled
+    Objective: Ensure that users can successfully change their default store location on the website.
-    Steps: Enter an invalid or random search term in the search bar and initiate the search.
+    Steps: Navigate to the store selection area, select a new store, confirm the selection and then verify the change.
-    Expected Result: The website displays a message indicating that no results were found or suggests corrections/spell check features
+    Expected Result: Verify that the display name of the store (often found at the top of the webpage or within the store selection area) updates to reflect the newly selected store.
 9. Navigate to a Specific Department
   Objective: Ensure the user can navigate to a specific department from the homepage.
   Steps: From the homepage, click on a department category (e.g., "Appliances").